I know what you’re thinking. “Breathe? I know how to breathe.”

 It’s so easy, even a fish can do it.

 Over time, you breathe a certain way.
 It can either be by inhaling too much air, taking shallow breaths, or unknowingly holding your breath.
-The way you breathe eventually becomes a habit.
+The way you breathe eventually becomes something you do as a habit.

 Is the way you breathe just getting you by, or are you breathing in a way that optimizes how you work and perform?